In this article:

 There are a few important things to know about Vend's Cash Management feature.

-Cash management is enabled on a per-register basis; this means that you must enable cash management for each of the registers you want to use it on.
+Cash management is automatically enabled for each of the registers you want to use it on.

 If you integrate with Xero and are looking to set up cash management, you must follow these steps here.
 If you do not map the correct account codes in the Vend - Xero mappings page, cash movements will not flow through to Xero.